As a first-time Seller, there’s a LOT you need to know. And do.

 Day 8: How Much Will It Cost To Sell?

-Make sure to plan for ALL of the expenses related to selling your home:
+Make sure to plan for ALL of the expenses related to being a first-time Seller:

 - Home preparation costs (home service pros, cleaners, Stagers)